How to Get Paid $15/Hour as a Search Engine Evaluator

 A search engine evaluator examines internet search results to determine the accuracy of web search results, how useful the results pages are, and the relevance of the search results to the topic requested.
 Every employer has different requirements for the position, but a search engine evaluator will be required to input qualitative data measurements and be able to speak to the results found.

 How to Make Money as a Search Engine Evaluator

-It is possible to get a full-time job as a search engine evaluator, and Ziprecruiter estimates the pay for that position to average almost $55,000 a year.
+It is possible to get a full-time job as a search engine evaluator, and Ziprecruiter estimates the pay for that position to average more than $50,000 a year.
 But a freelance position usually pays between $12 and $15 per hour, according to Glassdoor.